 -- Introduction by Terry Moore, CG

-Handouts for seminars and webinars.
+Handouts and syllabi for seminars/workshops and webinars.

 To read the Journal, login, then click NCGS Journal in the Member Menu.
 You must use Adobe Acrobat version 7 or higher to read these PDFs.
 You may download a free Acrobat reader, currently at Version XI (11.0.06) from Adobe's website: http://get.adobe.com/reader/